 Then on Aug.
 3, approximately a month after his contract with the Lakers expired, Dinwiddie signed a one-year, $3.3 million free agent contract with the Dallas Mavericks.

-Talk about aggressively putting something out into the universe and aggressively making it come to fruition.
+Talk about putting something out into the universe and aggressively making it come to fruition.

 “Ironically, six months ago I bought my family a home in Dallas,” Dinwiddie said.
 “I get to now live in it, so it’s fun.”

 SpencerDinwiddie is on his second tour of duty with the Mavs.
 After being traded to Dallas on Feb.
-10, 2022 in a massive deal which sent Kristaps Porzingis to the Washington Wizards, he averaged 15.8 points and 3.9 assists while shooting 49.8 percent from the field and 40.4 percent from three-point land in the final 23 games of the 2021-’22 season for the Mavs.
+10, 2022, in a massive deal that sent Kristaps Porzingis to the Washington Wizards, he averaged 15.8 points and 3.9 assists while shooting 49.8 percent from the field and 40.4 percent from three-point land in the final 23 games of the 2021-22 season for the Mavs.

-In the playoffs that season, Dinwiddie also was a beacon of light with averages of 14.2 points and 3.6 assists while shooting 41.7 percent from downtown as the Mavs advanced to the Western Conference Finals where they lost to the eventual NBA champion Golden State Warriors in five games.
-He even scored 26 points and blocked two shots against the Warriors in the 120-110 series close-out game.
+In the playoffs that season, Dinwiddie also was a beacon with averages of 14.2 points and 3.6 assists while shooting 41.7 percent from downtown as the Mavs advanced to the Western Conference Finals where they lost to eventual NBA champion Golden State in five games.
+He scored 26 points and blocked two shots against the Warriors in the 120-110 series close-out game.

-And in 53 games – all starts – for the Mavs during the 2022-23 season, Dinwiddie averaged 17.7 points and 5.3 assists, and shot a healthy 40.5 percent from beyond the three-point arc.
-But after the Mavs traded Dinwiddie to Brooklyn on Feb.
-6, 2023, the Nets unceremoniously shipped him to the Toronto on Feb.
-8, 2024.
+And in 53 games – all starts – for the Mavs during the 2022-23 season, Dinwiddie averaged 17.7 points, 5.3 assists and shot a healthy 40.5 percent from beyond the arc.
+After the Mavs traded Dinwiddie to Brooklyn on Feb.
+6, 2023, the Nets shipped him to Toronto a year later.
 However, after the Raptors waived Dinwiddie, he had an opportunity to return to the Mavs.

-Instead, Dinwiddie signed a free agent contract with the Lakers on Feb.
-10, 2024 and it became a hot take on social media.
-But over the summer whSpencerile the Mavs and Lakers were both again vying for Dinwiddie’s services, he knew his heart – and his house – was in Dallas, and this time he signed with the Mavs, and it again set social media on fire.
+Instead, Dinwiddie signed a free agent contract with the Lakers and it became a hot take on social media.
+But over the summer whSpencerile the Mavs and Lakers were both again vying for Dinwiddie’s services, he knew his heart – and his house – remained in Dallas, and this time he signed with the Mavs.

 “I had a decision between the Lakers and the Mavs – and a couple of other (teams) – but mainly those two,” Dinwiddie said.
 “Any time I’ve kind of been knocked down, I try to take the hard path, and not necessarily make it hard on myself, but just in terms of that growth.
 It was funny because both LA and Dallas fan bases kind of thought it was all about them, but it really wasn’t.
 It was really man versus bully.